The new features in Adwords help to increase the visibility of your ads and increase clickthrough rates by adding ad extensions.

 That’s a fascinating feature, and I’m curious if it is going to get the credit from the advertisers.
 The intent is to showcase positive third-party reviews, rankings, and awards, so they create more trust in the business/advertiser.

 4. Call Extensions

 Call Extensions is not a new feature; it has been around for a while.
 It shows a phone icon and phone number below the ad to encourage calls to your business.

 5. Location Extensions

-The interesting thing is the insertion of the map pointer and the address shown.
-It is expected to help people wanting to make a visit to the store in person
+The exciting thing is the insertion of the map pointer and the address shown.
+It is expected to help people wanting to visit the store in person.

 6. App Extensions